 Choosing the optimum filtration method may require a careful evaluation of particulate sources and extent of ingress.

-Also recommended are periodic comprehensive evaluations by a reputable vendor.
+Periodic comprehensive evaluations by a reputable vendor are also recommended.
 The Cooling Technology Institute can supply information regarding qualified firms.

 An evaporative condenser (see Figure 6.27 below) consists of a conventional cooling tower with a naked (no outer shell) heat exchanger located inside the tower.

 Placing the condenser inside the cooling tower reduces the space required to cool the refrigerant in a chiller air-conditioner system.
 However, this arrangement presents challenges in minimizing corrosion and deposition on the tubes.
-Heat exchanger cleaning can be quite difficult, especially interior tubes within a bundle.
+Cleaning, particularly inside bundled tubes, is challenging.

-Important with these units are proper spray header design and positioning to evenly distribute the water over the tubes.
+Proper spray header design and positioning are crucial to evenly distribute water over the tubes.
 Regular inspection and maintenance of spray headers nozzles is important.

 A variation of this design is the wet-surface air cooler (WSAC®), as shown in Figure 6.28.